Guy Maddin: Archangel, Careful, and Twilight of the Ice Nymphs (1989–1997)

-Careful, also cowritten by George Toles, is set in the mountain town of Tolzbad, where the townspeople are forced to repress their behaviour pathologically, since the slightest expression of emotion can trigger a devastating avalanche.
-Brothers Grigorss (McCulloch) and Johann (Neale) seem secure of bright futures as butlers, but Johann becomes incestuously obsessed with their widowed mother (driving him away from his fiancé and towards a dramatic suicide).
-Grigorss, who is in love with Klara, begins to work for Count Knotkers, who also harbours love for Grigorss' mother.
-Klara convinces Grigorss to duel the Count, resulting in the death of his mother, Klara's father, Klara, and finally Grigorss himself.
-Careful premiered at the New York Film Festival and, although it was not a commercial success elsewhere, "single-handedly saved a struggling art-house cinema in Missoula, Montana" where "sell-out crowds had filled the house twice every night for two weeks".
+Careful, also co-written by George Toles, is set in the mountain town of Tolzbad, where the townspeople are forced to repress their behaviour pathologically, since the slightest expression of emotion can trigger an avalanche.
+Brothers Grigorss (McCulloch) and Johann (Neale) seem secure in futures as butlers, but Johann becomes incestuously obsessed with their widowed mother, which drives him away from his fiancé and towards suicide.
+Grigorss, who is in love with Klara, begins to work for Count Knotkers, who is also in love with Grigorss' mother.
+Klara convinces Grigorss to duel the Count, resulting in the death of his mother, Klara's father, Klara, and Grigorss himself.
+Careful premiered at the New York Film Festival and, although it was not a commercial success elsewhere, "single-handedly saved a struggling art-house cinema in Missoula, Montana," where "sell-out crowds had filled the house twice every night for two weeks."

-For his next feature film, written by Toles, Maddin attempted to make an operetta called The Dikemaster's Daughter "set in a nineteenth-century Holland populated almost entirely by opera singers and dike-building navvies" about "a short-lived romance between the titular daughter and a fey opera singer".
-The singer is killed and the daughter is forced to marry a dike-builder who is also killed.
-A local alchemist then constructs an automaton copy of the latter, which the daughter succeeds in having implanted with two hearts (of both her opera singer love and her dike-builder husband) and a lever that switches control of the mechanical body between the two hearts.
-The movie was to feature Christopher Lee and Leni Riefenstahl, but Telefilm Canada "declared the project a 'lateral move'" for Maddin and the movie could not secure enough funding, so was aborted.
+For his next feature film, written by Toles, Maddin attempted to make an operetta called The Dikemaster's Daughter "set in a nineteenth-century Holland populated almost entirely by opera singers and dike-building navvies" about "a short-lived romance between the titular daughter and a fey opera singer."
+The singer is killed and the daughter is forced to marry a dike-builder, who is also killed.
+A local alchemist then constructs an automaton copy of the latter, which the daughter succeeds in having implanted with two hearts (of both her opera singer lover and her dike-builder husband) and a lever that switches control of the mechanical body between the two hearts.
+The movie was to feature Christopher Lee and Leni Riefenstahl, but Telefilm Canada "declared the project a 'lateral move'" for Maddin and the movie could not secure enough funding, so it was aborted.